ufieeehw/IEEE2017/readme.md

 Email Arghya Das at argho33@ufl.edu if you are interested in helping out or if you want information about the project.

-The [competition rules](http://sites.ieee.org/southeastcon2017/student-program) contain all of the information that will be needed to design and build our robot.
+The [competition rules](http://sites.ieee.org/southeastcon2017/student-program/student-hardware-competition) contain all of the information that will be needed to design and build our robot.

+The software for this project is heavily based on the software from the [previous year's software](https://github.com/ufieeehw/IEEE2016) due to the fact that the mechanical and electrical platforms were very similar.
+Important files from last year were [merged](https://stackoverflow.com/questions/19954485/extract-multiple-directories-using-git-filter-branch) into this repository and then modified to work with the new parts of the platform.
+See the [final pull request](https://github.com/ufieeehw/IEEE2017/pull/3) for a breakdown of what worked and what did not.

 # Getting involved